All Episodes

 So he had some point about unintended consequences.

-And you can observe that black America is not doing as well as black America wants to.
+And you can observe that Black America is not doing as well as Black America wants to.

-So certainly it didn't fix the problems, but again, how would you get to the next level of understanding what he meant about that and whether he had any useful suggestions?
+But again, how would you get to the next level of understanding what he meant about that and whether he had any useful suggestions?

 Well, how about a series of debates at colleges?

-Yeah, you know where that's going.
+You know where that's going.

 So Charlie often said he wanted a colorblind world.

-So, of course that was controversial.
+So of course that was controversial.

 He didn't have all the answers.